act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Passed Example 10

 This black [text node](https://dom.spec.whatwg.org/#text) is in Japanese, showing that this rule applies to any human language.
-(The prase means "Even monkeys fall from trees.").
+(The phrase means "Even monkeys fall from trees.").

 ```html
 <p style="color: #333; background: #FFF;">